odriverobotics/ODrive/docs/hoverboard.md

 odrv0.axis0.motor.config.torque_constant = 8.27 / <measured KV>
 ```

-If you

-Set the encoder to hall mode (instead of incremental).
+If you set the encoder to hall mode (instead of incremental).
 See the [pinout](encoders.md#hall-effect-encoders) for instructions on how to plug in the hall feedback.
 The hall feedback has 6 states for every pole pair in the motor.
 Since we have 15 pole pairs, we set the cpr to 15*6 = 90.
 ```txt
 odrv0.axis0.encoder.config.mode = ENCODER_MODE_HALL